Lindsay Brewer: Indy NXT

 In early July, a statement released by Juncos Hollinger Racing confirmed that Brewer had been temporarily dropped from the team due to unfulfilled contractual obligations.
 This left the team without a driver for the following race at Mid-Ohio due to their second driver, Ricardo Escotto, being a part-time entrant in the series.

 Lamborghini Super Trofeo

 In March 2025, Brewer was signed to RAFA Racing to compete in the amateur category of the Lamborghini Super Trofeo North America series alongside Jem Hepworth.
 The opening two rounds of the season took place at Sebring, where Brewer and Hepworth scored a sixth place and third place finish in the AM class.
+Ultimately the pair would finish the second two points off winning the AM class, with two class wins on the season.

+For 2026, Brewer moved to Forty7Motorsports, scoring three podiums in her first four races alongside co-driver Keawn Tandon.

 Formula E

-In October 2025, Brewer will sample Formula E machinery with DS Penske during the all-women test at the Circuit Ricardo Tormo.
+In October 2025, Brewer tested for DS Penske, Formula E team during the all-women test at the Circuit Ricardo Tormo.
+She finished 13th of 14 drivers, 7.5 seconds off fellow American driver Chloe Chambers, who was fastest.

+GT3 Revival Series

+Brewer was announced as a driver for the GT3 Revival Series series alongside Célia Martin, competing in a Ford GT for 2026.
+The pair scored a top-five finish in the series first round at Le Castellet.

 Personal life

 Brewer resides in Newport Beach, California.
 In addition to racing, Brewer is a model with representation from her general manager Chris Young.
 In 2024, she joined subscription service site Passes, joining fellow athlete and social media personality Olivia Dunne on the platform.
 She has dated her boyfriend Drew Solomon since meeting in college at San Diego State University.
+On June 12, 2026, Brewer married Drew Solomon in Lake Como in Italy.
+The same place where the couple got engaged on late July 2024.